inventory management

 These are all direct costs to manufacture of a piece of furniture.
 The key point here is that once you’ve used them, they’re gone - you can’t get them back or reuse them.

-Materials are always added to your inventory instantly when purchased, and the total value is treated as an “asset until sold”.
+Add materials to your inventory the moment you purchase them — the IRS then treats the total value as an “asset until sold”.

 So what does this mean exactly?
-It means that you don’t claim the purchase of the materials up-front, rather you claim it in small amounts slowly over time as you sell the products containing the materials (this tally is known as your COGS - “cost of goods sold”).
-Read more about how important it is for handmade businesses to track their inventory here »
+It means that you don’t claim the purchase of the materials up-front, rather you claim it in small amounts slowly over time as you sell the products containing the materials (call this tally your COGS - “cost of goods sold”).
+Read more about how important it is for handmade businesses to track their inventory here →

 This is a tricky thing to track, so you’ll most definitely need inventory software or a pretty amazing spreadsheet to do the calculations that COGS require (read more about how to calculate your small business COGS here).